Olectra Greentech Ltd leads gainers in 'A' group

-Mahindra CIE Automotive Ltd, Indiabulls Real Estate Ltd, Reliance Infrastructure Ltd and Rattanindia Power Ltd are among the other gainers in the BSE's 'A' group today, 24 February 2023.
+RHI Magnesita India Ltd, Sanofi India Ltd, Sandur Manganese & Iron Ores Ltd and Reliance Infrastructure Ltd are among the other gainers in the BSE's 'A' group today, 27 February 2023.

-Mahindra CIE Automotive Ltd, Indiabulls Real Estate Ltd, Reliance Infrastructure Ltd and Rattanindia Power Ltd are among the other gainers in the BSE's 'A' group today, 24 February 2023.
+RHI Magnesita India Ltd, Sanofi India Ltd, Sandur Manganese & Iron Ores Ltd and Reliance Infrastructure Ltd are among the other gainers in the BSE's 'A' group today, 27 February 2023.

-Olectra Greentech Ltd spiked 17.31% to Rs 471.65 at 11:47 IST.
+Olectra Greentech Ltd soared 9.83% to Rs 528.55 at 11:46 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 2.38 lakh shares were traded on the counter so far as against the average daily volumes of 38597 shares in the past one month.
+On the BSE, 6.4 lakh shares were traded on the counter so far as against the average daily volumes of 56420 shares in the past one month.

-Mahindra CIE Automotive Ltd surged 9.94% to Rs 425.9.
+RHI Magnesita India Ltd surged 5.66% to Rs 651.5.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.29 lakh shares were traded on the counter so far as against the average daily volumes of 60085 shares in the past one month.
+On the BSE, 79655 shares were traded on the counter so far as against the average daily volumes of 34360 shares in the past one month.

-Indiabulls Real Estate Ltd soared 9.15% to Rs 57.85.
+Sanofi India Ltd spiked 4.97% to Rs 5835.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 19.38 lakh shares were traded on the counter so far as against the average daily volumes of 9.66 lakh shares in the past one month.
+On the BSE, 3086 shares were traded on the counter so far as against the average daily volumes of 1664 shares in the past one month.

-Reliance Infrastructure Ltd added 8.92% to Rs 126.4.
+Sandur Manganese & Iron Ores Ltd exploded 4.90% to Rs 1008.95.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 4.61 lakh shares were traded on the counter so far as against the average daily volumes of 1.57 lakh shares in the past one month.
+On the BSE, 26430 shares were traded on the counter so far as against the average daily volumes of 34558 shares in the past one month.

-Rattanindia Power Ltd gained 8.87% to Rs 3.56.
+Reliance Infrastructure Ltd spurt 4.20% to Rs 132.65.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 53.86 lakh shares were traded on the counter so far as against the average daily volumes of 25.76 lakh shares in the past one month.
+On the BSE, 4.81 lakh shares were traded on the counter so far as against the average daily volumes of 1.81 lakh shares in the past one month.

 Powered by Capital Market - Live News